 Who We Are

-Founded in 1995, The Guardian Catholic Schools is a 501(c)3 non-profit organization located on the northside of Jacksonville, Florida.
+Founded in 1995, The Guardian Catholic Schools is a 501(c)3 non-profit organization located on the north-side of Jacksonville, Florida.
 Created by a group of concerned community and business leaders of diverse faiths, their original mission was to participate in God’s work by providing advocacy, resources and governance to St. Pius V and Holy Rosary Catholic Schools.
-For 20 years, these resources enabled the schools to provide a spiritual education to children and families regardless of their financial situation or religious preference.
-In addition, the Guardian raised more than $10 million in assistance to help fund the school’s daily operations, expansion programs, and scholarship assistance.
+For 23 years, these resources enabled the schools to provide a spiritual education to children and families regardless of their financial situation or religious preference.
+In addition, the Guardian raised more than $12 million in assistance to help fund the school’s daily operations, expansion programs, and scholarship assistance.
 Today, The Guardian Catholic Schools provides advocacy, resources and governance to Guardian Catholic School — the new school opened in August 2017, combining the students, staff and leaders of Holy Rosary and St. Pius V.

 Our Board of Trustees provides governance, leadership and the fiduciary responsibility of leading our school on a path of continued success by preserving the organization’s core values, securing a future and well crafted foundation for our students.